© Photo by ColiN00B, pixabay license

 Where to find this indicator:

-Scimago measures the average number of citations for a journal over the last 3 years.
-It takes the quality and reputation of journals into account, using an algorithm similar to Google's Page Rank.
+SCimago Journal Rank measures the average number of citations for a journal over the last 3 years.
+Subject field, quality and reputation of journals are taken into account to weight citations, using an algorithm similar to Google's Page Rank.
+It can be applied to journals, book series and conference proceedings.

 Source of data: Scopus database (owned by Elsevier).